February 8, 2026 (3mo ago)

 3. Memory maintenance was manual.
 Daily logs piled up, but nobody was distilling them into lasting knowledge.

 So I built three things on top of OpenClaw's memory system: an auto-capture error log, local-first search with QMD, and heartbeat-driven memory maintenance.
-Together, they turn a forgetful assistant into something that genuinely compounds over time.
+Together they turn a forgetful assistant into one that genuinely gets better the longer you use it.

 The Gap: Why Built-In Memory Isn't Enough